balderdashy/sails-docs/Getting-Started.md

 ```
 sudo npm install -g sails
 ```
-**Note**: At this time the stable release on the npm registry does not work with this guide.
+**Note!!!!**: At this time the stable release on the npm registry does not work with this guide.
 You should instead enter:

 ```